parallax background

 Pediatric Dentist Kelowna

-We understand that your children are the most important thing in the world to you, and because of that we take great pride in the care we offer our young patients.
-Introducing children to the dentist can be an anxious process for both parent and child, so we want to make sure that the first experience is a positive one.
+We understand that your children are the most important thing in the world to you, and because of that, we take great pride in the care we offer our young patients.
+Introducing children to the dentist can be an anxious process for both parent and child, so we want to make sure that you have a positive first experience.
 As dental professionals, we recommend that your child be seen for their first visit within six months of the appearance of their first tooth.
-Initial visits allow for your child to become oriented to the dental clinic and gives us the opportunity to discuss the growth and development of your child with you, as well as answer any questions you may have.
+Initial visits allow for your child to become oriented to the dental clinic and allow us to discuss your child's growth and development, as well as answer any questions you may have.

-Our office is a wonderful environment for your young children.
-Bring them in and check out our child entertainment area equipped with toys and video games consoles loaded with games to keep them occupied while they wait.
-During their appointment, our ceiling mounted TVs with a large library of family-friendly entertainment will help keep them at ease during their examination with our team.
+Our office is a wonderful environment for children of all ages.
+Bring them in and check out our children's entertainment area, which is equipped with toys and video game consoles loaded with games to keep them occupied while they wait.
+During their appointment, our ceiling-mounted TVs with a large library of family-friendly entertainment will help keep them at ease during their examination with our children's dentist in Kelowna.

 The pediatric dental care we offer here at our office includes: